Skip to content

 • Command fails but UI doesn't show error state

-• Errors logged to console but not displayed
+• Errors logged to crash reporter but not displayed in UI

 Diagnosis: